Last updated on May 29th, 2021 at 09:52 pm

 Or you could even go on a hike in Tokyo if you decide to take a day trip to Mt Takao as I did.
 It was one of the highlights of my last trip; it’s such a tremendous cheap activity.
 Also, excellent cardio to burn off the calories from all the yummy foods you ate!

 And that’s a wrap on my 10 Things To Love About Tokyo!
-This list could go on and on, although I feel like I covered which, in my opinion, are the most loveable things about Tokyo.
+Although I feel like I covered this list, this list could go on and on, which, in my opinion, are the most loveable things about Tokyo.

 Have you ever been to Tokyo?
 If so tell me what the thing you loved the most about this city was?